-PDF versions of the Application and Appendix D may be downloaded from the Cover Virginia website at www.coverva.org.
+PDF versions of the Application and Appendix D may be downloaded from the Cover Virginia website at coverva.dmas.virginia.gov.
 Under "Partners" on the top menu, choose "Materials" in the drop down menu.
 From the resulting page, you can order multiple printed copies of the Application and Appendix D (among other printed outreach materials) and download the PDF versions.